ns1/xdp-workshop/03-pinning/README.md

 # Pinning
-In this exercise we are going dive into how we can leverage `libbpf` in order to facilitate interacting with and managing XDP programs.
-As opposed to leveraging `bpftool`/`iproute2`, which while useful and entirely capable is combursome to use.
+In this exercise we are going to dive into how we can leverage `libbpf` in order to facilitate interacting with and managing XDP programs.
+As opposed to leveraging `bpftool`/`iproute2`, which while useful and entirely capable can be combursome to use.

 ## `libbpf`
 Before we jump into the code, lets make sure we are up to date with what `libbpf` is.
 The library is part of the linux kernel and is a set of structures, functions, macros, and helpers for interacting with and managing BPF in general.
-It can be used with standard BPF as well as XDP and it likely the main entrypoint to manging XDP/BPF programatically.
+It can be used with standard BPF as well as XDP and is the main entrypoint for manging XDP/BPF programatically.

-There are some key functions that we will be leveraging throughout the rest of this workshop and likely will be used in pretty much every XDP managment program.
+There are some key functions that we will be leveraging throughout the rest of this workshop and will be used in most XDP managment programs.
 - `bpf_obj_get` - loads a bpf object from a file.
 - `bpf_map_update_elem` + `bpf_map_lookup_elem` - either updates or queries for a value in a BPF map object.
 - `bpf_prog_load` - loads a bpf program from an elf object file on disk.